lichkitsch/campaigns/ringlost.md

 Next, list out the important NPCs (friendly and hostile) that the protagonist will certainly encounter.
 Give them names, jobs, a personality, a level, trait scores, items, and abilities.
 Describe their appearance in a few short, memorable features.
 Write down details about their attitude or voice to help ease role-playing.
 Most importantly, write down **what they want** and **what they're going to do** to get what they want.

 ## Goal
 Give the player a clear, measurable, attainable goal to pursue.
-The goal might be a red herring or open up to reveal twists and turns later on, but the player needs a simple, solid focus to start the quest.
+The goal might be a red herring or open up to reveal twists and turns later on but the player needs a simple, solid focus to start the quest.

 ## Locations